aleh/bluepill-zig/README.md

         ...
 ```

-The handler needs to be `export`ed for our linker script to place a pointer to it into appropriate location.
+It needs to be `export`ed for our linker script to place a pointer to it into an appropriate location.
 (Note that the export only happens when `SysTick` is used, something that would be hard to achieve in C/C++ without macros.)

-Other than `export` no special interrupt-related syntax or attributes are needed thanks to the clever way interrupts are handled in this architecture:
+Other than `export` no other attributes are needed here thanks to the clever way interrupts ("exceptions") are handled (see chapter 2.3.7 in the Programming Manual):

-- registers r0-r3 are automatically pushed to the stack along with flags when an interrupt occurs, while remaining registers are already expected to be preserved by the compiler even by regular functions;
+- registers `r0`-`r3` are automatically pushed to the stack along with flags when an interrupt occurs, while remaining registers are already expected to be preserved by the compiler even in regular functions;

-- unlike other architectures no special "return from interrupt" instruction is needed here because the return address in LR register is set to a special value that any regular return from function (`bx lr`) will be recognized as a return from interrupt restoring r0-r3, etc.
+- unlike other architectures no special "return from interrupt" instruction is needed, because the return address in `LR` register is set to a special value that any return from function (`bx lr`) will be recognized as a return from an interrupt restoring `r0`-`r3`, etc.

 So we need to add a pointer to our handler into the interrupt vector table at the start of our code (see table 63 in the Reference Manual again):